-All students, whatever their grade, will have the option to rewrite the essay.
+All students, whatever their grade, will have the option to rewrite the close reading and the critical analysis essay.

-5. 2 take-home exams (15% each-30%)
+5. 2 Take-Home Exams (15% each-30%)

-Method of assessment will be 2 on-line take-home exams (each exam is worth 15%, or together, 30% of the total grade).
-Take-home exams will be distributed on-line (via Canvas) and will require approximately two hours to complete.
+Method of assessment will be 2 take-home exams (each exam is worth 15%, or together, 30% of the total grade).
+Questions for the take-home exams will be distributed on-line (via Canvas).
+Answers will be due 48 hours after the questions are distributed.
 The exams will be comprised of short answer and short essay questions based on readings, lectures and discussion sections.
 Submitted exams will be assessed for evidence of collusion.